vincent-pradeilles/swift-tips/README.md

 array.parallelMap { work($0) }
 ```

 🚨 Make sure to only use `parallelMap()` when the `transform` function actually performs some costly computations.
-Otherwise performances will be systematically slower than using `map()` because of the multithreading overhead.
+Otherwise performances will be systematically slower than using `map()`, because of the multithreading overhead.

 ## Measuring execution time with minimum boilerplate